mryap/fierce-robin/src/pages/posts/understanding-user-behavior-with-google-analytics.md

 ### Goals

+Defining goals is a fundamental component of any digital analytics measurement plan.
+Having properly configured goals allows Analytics to provide you with critical information to better understand if users are completing the actions you want them to complete.

+Without this information, it's almost impossible to evaluate the effectiveness of your online business.

 Goals measure how effectively your application or website supports your business objectives.
 A goal represents a completed activity, called a conversion, that contributes to the success of your business.
 Examples of goals include

 * purchase transactions (for an eCommerce business)